The following professionals lent their expertise to this article:

 Online medical assistant programs typically cost between $2,000 and $15,000 for the entire program.
 Florida International University’s online CMA program currently costs $2,750 for the 540 hours of training you’ll receive.
 On the other end of the spectrum, Keiser’s program costs closer to $15,000.

-Because a number like that can feel daunting to most of us, many programs provide payment plans that allow you to divide the cost into more manageable payments.
+Many programs provide payment plans that allow you to divide the cost into more manageable payments.
 Some may also provide financial aid opportunities, such as scholarships, grants, and fellowship programs.
 Online programs also make it easier to balance coursework with a job, which can help offset some costs.

 Certifications and Continuing Education in Florida